What's the issue?

 Personal Independence Payment (PIP) is a benefit which helps with some of the extra costs caused by long-term ill health or disability.
 To be awarded PIP you must live in England, Scotland or Wales.
 You must also go through an assessment process.
 This can include filling out a form, submitting further evidence and having a face to face assessment.
 If you are not awarded PIP you can ask for the decision to be reconsidered (mandatory reconsideration).
 If you are still unhappy with the outcome, you can appeal the decision.

-Epilepsy Action believes the assessment process is not effective at capturing and reflecting the nature of epilepsy.
-It does not assess the impact epilepsy has on an individual’s daily life.
+The assessment process is already not effective at capturing and reflecting the nature of epilepsy.
+Epilepsy Action believes that it does not assess the impact epilepsy has on an individual’s daily life.
 This means that people are not awarded the correct level of PIP, or may not be awarded PIP at all.
-We want to see the assessment process change to make it better for people with epilepsy.
+The proposed changes will mean even more people with epilepsy face the possibility of life without this financial support.

 What we are doing